-Marc Fennell is an Australian radio and tv presenter, film critic, award-winning journalist, author and MC.
+Marc Fennell is an Australian radio and tv presenter, interviewer, film critic, award-winning journalist, author and MC.
 He has worked with the likes of the ABC, BBC, Network Ten, Showtime, SBS, Foxtel, Monocle and Red Bull.

-Marc created and presents ABC Radio National's award-winning weekly technology radio programme Download This Show.
+Marc created and presents ABC Radio National's award-winning Download This Show.
 It was voted Best New Podcast of 2012 by iTunes Australia and Best Audio programme in the 2013, 2014, 2015, 2016 Lizzie IT Journalist Awards and winning the Gold Lizzie Award for Best Title in 2015.
-Download now also airs on ABC Local Radio, Radio Australia and on ABC News 24.
+Download now also airs on ABC Local Radio, Radio Australia and on the ABC News Channel.

-Marc's media career began when he won an AFI Outstanding Young Film Critics Award in High School.
-After getting his broadcasting start as the film critic for Sydney radio station FBi 94.5 Marc was 19 years old when he was hired to present DVD reviews for SBS's rebooted version of The Movie Show.
+Marc's media career began when he won an AFI Outstanding Young Film Critics Award in high school.
+He soon got his broadcasting start as the film critic for Sydney radio station FBi 94.5.
+Marc was 19 years old when he was hired to present DVD reviews for SBS's rebooted version of The Movie Show in 2004.
 He was soon recruited to the ABC's national youth broadcaster triple j to present film content across it's radio, television and print arms.

-Outside of the media Marc has been a designer, art director, web developer, magazine and newspaper writer and he even performed in a show at the Melbourne International Comedy Festival.
+Away from the camera, Marc has been a designer, art director, web developer, magazine and newspaper writer and he even performed in a show at the Melbourne International Comedy Festival.